Looking for Success?

 You find both

-essential issues addressed in my books:
+essential issues addressed in two books that I wrote.

 success in “safety", both books are of importance to the safety professional working as an internal or